eduk8s-tests/lab-kpack-testing/workshop/content/exercises/01-cloud-native-buildpacks.md

 **Note this is very much work in progress and is just a snapshot of commands required to test use of kpack.
-A lot more work needs to be done to complete the workshop.**
+A lot more work needs to be done to complete the workshop.
+The workshop will only work when deployed under the training portal and with secure ingress.**

 Before starting, change to the ``exercises`` sub directory.
 This contains files you will need to perform the exercises.